-The Pacific Northwest, or as it is sometimes referred to as Cascadia, is a loosely defined region in western North America bound by the Cascade Range and Coast Mountains to the east, the Pacific Ocean to the west and, depending on the definition, can extend as far north as southeast Alaska, south through northern California (Coates 2002).
+The Pacific Northwest, or as it is sometimes referred to as Cascadia, is a loosely defined region in western North America bounded by the Cascade Range and Coast Mountains to the east, the Pacific Ocean to the west and, depending on the definition, can extend as far north as southeast Alaska, and as far south as northern California (Coates 2002).
 It is an ecosystem that contains important feeding and breeding habitat for numerous marine mammal species in the eastern north Pacific and beyond, including gray (Eschrichtius robustus) and humpback (Megaptera novaeangliae) whales, endangered southern resident killer whales (Orcinus orca), and numerous smaller delphinid and phocoenid species.
-The Pacific Northwest of the United States has experienced increasing sea surface temperatures, ocean acidification, and harmful algal bloom events that can negatively impact marine mammal population dynamics through changes in the abundance and distribution of the marine food web (Mote and Salathé 2010; Mauger et al. 2015).
-Linking these oceanographic changes to mortality of marine mammals over a large ecosystem such as the US Pacific Northwest can be accomplished by evaluating marine mammal records consistently and systematically collected over a number of years (2003-2017).
+The Pacific Northwest has experienced increasing sea surface temperatures, ocean acidification, and harmful algal bloom events that can negatively impact marine mammal population dynamics through changes in the abundance and distribution of their prey, among other effects (Mote and Salathé 2010; Mauger et al. 2015).

-The goals of this study were to: provide an update on cetacean stranding numbers and patterns in the US Pacific Northwest, specifically Washington and Oregon, to compare to those previously reported for 1930-2002 (Norman et al. 2004); detect new mortality trends by examining changes in stranding patterns, highlighting a few case studies such increased reports of stranded humpback whales and harbor porpoises (Phocoena phocoena); investigate possible relationships between spatiotemporal variation in cetacean strandings and changes in oceanographic conditions in the Pacific Northwest between 2003 and 2017.
-Increases in harbor porpoise strandings over the last 12 years have been posited to be partially due to changes in their prey’s abundance and distribution which can regulate patterns of energy flow in coastal ecosystems, and therefore play critical roles in coastal ecosystems (Greene et al. 2015; Jefferson et al. 2016).
+We aimed to investigate the possible connection between these oceanographic changes and the health and mortality of marine mammals throughout a large ecosystem by evaluating stranding records collected consistently and systematically from 2003-2017.
+Specifically, the goals of this study were to: compare recent cetacean stranding numbers and patterns in the Pacific Northwest (Washington and Oregon) to those previously reported for 1930-2002 (Norman et al. 2004); detect new mortality trends; and to investigate possible relationships between spatiotemporal variation in cetacean strandings and oceanographic conditions in the Pacific Northwest.

-It was expected that the stranding patterns of humpback whales and harbor porpoises, for example, would be increased from previously reported for the region due to anomalous oceanographic conditions and prey availability since the last study (Norman et al. 2004).
-We hypothesized that oceanographic variables such as sea surface temperature deviations, large-scale oceanographic anomalies (e.g., El Niño/Southern Oscillation [ENSO]/Pacific Decadal Oscillation [PDO]), harmful algal blooms, and ocean acidification, as well as changes in prey availability, would be associated with alterations in stranding numbers of specific species depending on how they use the marine ecosystem in the Pacific Northwest (year-round residents or migratory and breeding versus feeding habitat) (Truchon et al. 2013).
+It was expected that strandings of humpback whales and harbor porpoises, for example, might be higher than previously reported for the region (Norman et al. 2004) due to recent anomalous ocean conditions and/or changes in prey availability.
+We hypothesized that oceanographic variables such as sea surface temperature anomalies, upwelling, large-scale oceanographic processes (e.g., El Niño/Southern Oscillation [ENSO]/Pacific Decadal Oscillation [PDO]), harmful algal blooms, and ocean acidification, as well as changes in prey availability, would be associated with alterations in strandings of specific species depending on how they use the Pacific Northwest marine ecosystem (year-round residents versus migratory and breeding versus feeding habitat) (Truchon et al. 2013).
 Specifically, we hypothesized that elevated numbers of humpbacks and harbor porpoise strandings would be positively associated with increased biomass of their prey species (e.g., small schooling fish).
 We further hypothesized that strandings of striped dolphins (Stenella coeruleoalba), typically a deep water tropical or warm temperate water inhabitant, were correlated with large positive deviations from mean sea surface temperatures and ENSO events.
 Lastly, Strandings of gray whales were predicted to be positively influenced by ocean acidification, harmful algal blooms, and large-scale oceanographic events (i.e., ENSO/PDO).

-This study allows us to investigate changes in stranding numbers and spatiotemporal patterns in key cetacean species in the US Pacific Northwest for a relatively long time period, compare to previously reported strandings in this geographic region, and characterize stranding hotspots.
-Finally, it will allow us to establish potential correlates between oceanographic and climatic variables and cetacean strandings in this region.
+This study allows us to investigate spatiotemporal changes in strandings of key cetacean species in the Pacific Northwest for a relatively long time period, compare to previously reported strandings in this geographic region, and characterize stranding hotspots.
+This information is useful for both researchers and stranding responders studying the baseline and future health and status of these cetacean populations in a multi-use ecosystem subject to human impacts and exhibiting signs of degradation and environmental change.

 Methods